-Each power supply module has a single 2x25 card edge output connection that plugs directly into a matching slot connector on the server board (PSU#1) and power distribution board (PSU#2).
-The connector provides both power and communication signals.
+Each power supply module has a single 2x25 card edge output connection that plugs directly into a matching slot connector on the server board.
+The connector provides both power and communication signals to the server board.
 The following table defines the connector pin-out.